wit4401/wit4401/README.md

   * Labs, Projects, Midterm programming questions
 * COSC 370: Computer Networks
   * Projects and Programs
-* COSC 386: Database Design and Implementation (Going Public Soon)
+* COSC 386: Database Design and Implementation
   * Major Project (My portion of database "housing" website built using php, html, and CSS)
-* MATH 216: Statistical Thinking
-  * Labs done (using minitab statistical software)
 * MATH 311: Differential Equations
   * LaTeX used throughout the course for assignments and projects
 * Various Other Projects